Asymptotically optimal discretization of hedging strategies with jumps: A toy model with a continuous component

-In the same spirit, in order to show that Theorem \ref{cost.thm} holds with $X^*_t=\sigma W_t$ and $\alpha=2$, it is enough to follow the steps of the proof in Section \ref{proofthm2}.
+In the same spirit, in order to show that Theorem \ref{cost.thm} holds with $X^*_t=\sigma W_t$ and $\alpha=2$, it is enough to follow the steps of the proof in Section~\ref{proofthm2}.
 This can be done as in the preceding paragraph.
-However, we still need to prove Part (ii) in Lemma \ref{weakcvg} in the case where a Brownian component is present, meaning we take $X^*_t=\sigma W_t$ for the limiting process and $\alpha=2$ in the definition of $X^{\varepsilon}_t$.
-To this purpose, remark that in the setting of Proposition \ref{toy}, with $\check X_t=X_t-\sigma W_t$ and $\check\tau^{\varepsilon} = \inf\{t\geq 0: \check X^{\varepsilon}_t \notin (-(a+b),a+b)\}.$ Thus, using Lemma \ref{weakcvg} , we get that is bounded uniformly in $\varepsilon$.
-Then we can replicate the end of the proof of Lemma \ref{weakcvg}. \end{proof} }
+However, we still need to prove part (ii) in Lemma \ref{weakcvg} in the case where a Brownian component is present, meaning we take $X^*_t=\sigma W_t$ for the limiting process and $\alpha=2$ in the definition of $X^{\varepsilon}_t$.
+To this end, remark that in the setting of Proposition~\ref{toy},